Safeguarding Children Policy

 - Emotional abuse (including bullying)

-- The Senior Tutor as Safeguarding Designated Person will ensure commitment to this Policy and effective, speedy, confidential and sensitive operation of the attendant procedure.
+- The Assistant Principal as Designated Safeguarding Lead will ensure commitment to this Policy and effective, speedy, confidential and sensitive operation of the attendant procedure.

-- The Safeguarding Designated Person will take lead responsibility for dealing with child protection issues, providing advice and support to staff and liaising with appropriate partner agencies on child protection issues.
+- The Designated Safeguarding Lead will take lead responsibility for dealing with child protection issues, providing advice and support to staff and liaising with appropriate partner agencies on child protection issues.

 - A nominated member of the Corporation will be responsible for liaising with appropriate partner agencies in the event of suspected or alleged incidences of child abuse from the Principal or other senior post holders.

-- Where education and/or training is provided for pupils under 16 years of age who are on the roll of secondary schools, the Safeguarding Designated Person will liaise with the schools concerned and ensure that appropriate arrangements are in place to safeguard the children.
+- Where education and/or training is provided for pupils under 16 years of age who are on the roll of secondary schools, the Designated Safeguarding Lead will liaise with the schools concerned and ensure that appropriate arrangements are in place to safeguard the children.

 - The College will ensure that all staff are aware of the procedure to ensure that any reported or suspected allegations of abuse are recorded and dealt with effectively and, if necessary, reported to the appropriate authority.